lmc-eu/spirit-design-system/packages/web-react/src/components/VisuallyHidden/README.md

 # VisuallyHidden

-The VisuallyHidden component helps improve web accessibility by rendering its content in a way that it's hidden visually but still accessible to screen readers.
+The VisuallyHidden component helps improve web accessibility by rendering its content in a way that it’s hidden visually but still accessible to screen readers.

 ```jsx
 import { VisuallyHidden } from '@lmc-eu/spirit-web-react/components';